 Just up the same alley (Tonghua street lane 39 alley 50), you can also find a very traditional Chinese herbal soup called si shen tang, with lots of animal innards on display.
 Further up on the same side is a popular traditional desert shop (御品元冰火湯圓) that specializes in binghuo (“frozen fire”) tangyuan, gooey boiled rice balls filled with peanut or sesame paste served atop shaved ice.

-On the other side of the same alley, just in from Linjiang street, there’s famous Liang Ji Lu Wei (soy sauce braised foods)(梁記滷味), and up a little further Zhong Ji Tonghua You Yu Geng (squid stew) (鍾記通化魷魚羹), another of my personal favorites.
+On the other side of the same alley, just in from Linjiang street, there’s Michelin recognized Liang Ji Lu Wei (soy sauce braised foods—梁記滷味), and up a little further Zhong Ji Tonghua You Yu Geng (squid stew) (鍾記通化魷魚羹), another of my personal favorites, and finally Luo Ji Xiao Chao (駱記小炒), a small, simple shop serving up classic Taiwanese fried fare.

 Back on Linjiang street and just west of the alley, there’s a vegetarian stall (look for the Buddhist swastika on the sign).
 This is not so common to find in night markets, but more common in day markets frequented by local elderly people.